How to Participate

-Cultural heritage institutions in North Carolina that have collections that are open to the public are eligible for the Digital Heritage Center's digitization and digital publishing services.
+Cultural heritage institutions in North Carolina with collections that are open to the public are eligible for the Digital Heritage Center’s digitization and digital publishing services.
 This includes all public and college libraries, museums, and historic sites, and many archives and historic societies.
-Please contact the Digital Heritage Center at email@example.com if you have questions about whether your institution is eligible.
+Please contact us if you have questions about whether your institution is eligible.

 The North Carolina Digital Heritage Center was established by the State Library of North Carolina and the UNC-Chapel Hill University Library as a service to cultural heritage institutions in our state.
 There is currently no charge for the services provided by the Center, though there is often a limit to how much work the Center can do for any single institution.

 How Many Items Can My Institution Contribute for Digitization?